 5.2 ctd Link(s) to full response/relevant information We are a place to grow, develop and learn.
-In 2022, we met these ambitions through actions including: Filling 45% of roles with existing colleagues; Extending our financial wellbeing programme and launching an employee saving product; Signing the Menopause Workplace Pledge; 4,000 hours of learning taking place every month; 99% of all employees undertook training on Anti-bribery and corruption and 100% of employees received communication on the Society's Anti-bribery and corruption policies; and 99% of all employees were confirmed as having undertaking training on whistleblowing and all managers complete an additional module of mandatory learning to ensure they are aware of their role in supporting colleagues.
-Reward : Our reward proposition reflects our mutual values and focus on wellbeing.
+In 2023, we met these ambitions through actions including: Filling 43% of roles with existing colleagues; Extending our colleague-led Networks to include Asian and Carers networks; Introduced "Time for you" allowance for colleagues to dedicate time to wellbeing and development; Employing 36 interns, 77 apprentices and 9 Graduates; 4,800 hours of learning taking place every month; Reward : Our reward proposition reflects our mutual values and focus on wellbeing.
 Pay is benchmarked externally with comparable roles in financial services.
 In our customer roles, we operate pay accreditation schemes that provide a mechanism to increase pay as colleagues gain role-specific skills and capabilities.
 We are committed to pay equity and conduct regular reviews to ensure that all employees are paid fairly for comparable work.
 Society benefits are available to all employees regardless of whether they work full time or part time.
 We do not offer individual bonuses to any employee, given the risks to our culture and the potential for such measures to drive a focus on individual priorities.
 Rather, we have a Success Share scheme overseen by the Remuneration Committee which is anchored to the Society's strategic scorecard.
 This has a range of measures including financial, risk, customer and people.
 Under Success Share every employee, regardless of role, receives the same percentage award.
 Employee Code of Conduct: The Society's Employee Code of Conduct sets out our commitments to doing the right thing.
 This document is designed to ensure all colleagues: (i) are professional, co-operative, courteous and inclusive to others in the performance of their duties (ii) behave with honesty and integrity (iii) conduct both their personal and professional lives in a manner which does not pose a risk to the Society and/or its reputation (iv) understand the standards of behaviour and conduct that our regulators, expect and the potential consequences if these standards are not met (v) appropriately manage and report conflicts of interest.
 This reflects the broader point that all colleagues play a part in shaping the culture of the Society.
 Policies : The Society has a number of policies aimed at supporting a culture of responsible behaviour among its employees, including Anti-Money Laundering, Terrorist Financing and Facilitation of Tax Evasion Risk Management Policy, the Anti-Bribery and Inducements Policy, the Whistleblowing Policy and the Data Protection Policy .
 Responsible business conduct towards the Society's customers is detailed in the Society's Conduct Risk Framework.
 Conduct between colleagues is detailed in the Employee Handbook, which also details how colleagues are expected to engage with customers.
 Responsible business conduct towards suppliers is detailed in the Society's Supplier Code of Conduct.
 Training : All employees (temporary and permanent) are required to complete financial crime training which covers anti-money laundering (AML), fraud and anti-corruption.
 Other mandatory training programmes for colleagues include whistleblowing which sets out how matters can be raised and confirms this can be done anonymously, data protection and cyber security safety in the workplace.